Robust Robustness: Obtaining robust payoff guarantees

 In words, $\pi_n'$ is obtained from $\pi_n$ by moving probability $\e_n/2$ from state $\l_n$ to state $\l + 1$.
 The resulting prior $\pi_n'$ has mean $\l/2$ and hence is in $\Pi_1$.
-On the other hand, no such modification can produce a prior in $\Pi_2$.
-Suppose that probability strictly less than $1/2$ is moved from $\pi_n$.
+The probability $\e_n/2$ converges to $0$ as $n \to \infty$.
+On the other hand, no such reallocation of a small amount of probability can produce a prior in $\Pi_2$.
+Suppose that some probability strictly less than $1/2$ is moved from $\pi_n$.
 After this modification, the probability assigned to the set $[0, \l_n]$ is still strictly greater than $1/2$, so the median is strictly below $\l$.
 Thus, the modified distribution is not in $\Pi_2$.